AxonIQ/axon-quick-start/chat-getting-started/README.md

    annotate it with `@AggregateIdentifier`.
 We will also need to set this field to the correct value.
 As we are using event sourcing, we must do so in an `@EventSourcingHandler`.
 Create one that reacts to the `RoomCreatedEvent` and sets the `roomId` to the correct value.
-2. The handler for the `JoinRoomCommand` should apply a `RoomJoinedEvent`, but only if the joining participant hasn't already joined this room.
+2. The handler for the `JoinRoomCommand` should apply a `ParticipantJoinedRoomEvent`, but only if the joining participant hasn't already joined this room.
 Otherwise, nothing happens.
 To do this, we will need to maintain some state.
 We do this in `@EventSourcingHandler`, remember?
 Create the required handlers.
-3. The handler for the `LeaveRoomCommand` should apply a `RoomLeftEvent`, but only if the leaving participant has joined the room.
+3. The handler for the `LeaveRoomCommand` should apply a `ParticipantLeftRoomEvent`, but only if the leaving participant has joined the room.
 Otherwise, again, nothing happens.
 Don't forget to update state in the right location.
 4. Finally, implement the handler for the `PostMessageCommand`.
 A participant may only post messages to rooms he/she has joined.
 Otherwise, an exception is thrown.